Kimmage Development Studies Centre: The Centre

-From 1978 onwards, to cater for the training needs of the growing development NGOs and volunteer sending agencies, the programme of studies welcomed participants of all backgrounds, cultures, nationalities, religious persuasions.
+From 1978 onwards, to cater for the training needs of the growing development NGOs and volunteer sending agencies, the programme of studies was opened to participants of all backgrounds, cultures, nationalities and religious persuasions.
 To date, it has accommodated students from over 65 different countries, drawn mainly from Africa and Ireland but increasingly, also from Asia, the Caribbean and Latin America.

+As Holy Ghost College, this was one of the independent designated institutions under the aegis of the National Council For Educational Awards (NCEA), per an Act of 1979 and a statutory instrument of 1980, allowing the Development Studies Department to provide Irish Government-recognised certificates and diplomas.

+The Mission Institute spin-off

-In 1991 the Kimmage Mission Institute of Theology and Cultures, was set up by the Spiritians and a number of other missionary organisations; this moved to the Milltown Institute of Theology and Philosophy in 2003.
+In 1991, the Kimmage Mission Institute of Theology and Cultures was set up by the Spiritians and a number of other missionary organisations; this moved to the Milltown Institute of Theology and Philosophy in 2003.

+Cooperative operations

+In 1994, with Mellemfolkeligt Samvirke (the Danish Action Aid charity), Kimmage began running a Certificate in Community Development course in Arusha, Tanzania.
+Similarly, in 2001 MS-TCDC with Kimmage offered a Diploma in Development Studies, which in 2004 became the Level 7 BA Degree in Development Studies.
-In 2002 the Kimmage DSC worked with Training for Transformation (TfT) in providing their Diploma Course for The Grail in Klienmond, Western Cape, South Africa.

-In 2004 Kimmage DSC successfully tendered for an Irish Aid-funded contract to run a training and learning programme for the Irish development NGO and missionary sector.
+In 2002, Kimmage DSC worked with Training for Transformation (TfT) in providing their Diploma Course for The Grail in Klienmond, Western Cape, South Africa.
+In 2004, Kimmage DSC successfully tendered for an Irish Aid-funded contract to run a training and learning programme for the Irish development NGO and missionary sector.
 This programme (known as DTALK) was run by a consortium headed by Kimmage DSC which included the Dutch agency MDF, and the UK agency INTRAC.
 The programme continued to run until the contract ended in March 2012.

+Open and distance education

 Kimmage Open & Distance Education (KODE) was set up following the successful piloting of distance learning courses, primarily in East Africa, in 2007-2008.
-This was a tutor supported on-line professional training programme with courses ranging from 5 to 10 weeks duration.
-These courses were structured for learners to work through materials at their own pace and in their own time in subject areas including Results based Project Cycle Management, Monitoring and Evaluation, Governance and Accountability, Child Safeguarding in Development, Sustainable Livelihoods, HIV and Gender and Gender based Violence.
+This was a tutor-supported online professional training programme with courses ranging from 5 to 10 weeks in duration.
+These courses were structured for learners to work through materials at their own pace and in their own time in subject areas including results-based project cycle management, monitoring and evaluation, governance and accountability, child safeguarding in development contexts, sustainable livelihoods, HIV and gender, and gender-based violence.

+Fortieth anniversary

 In 2014, Kimmage DSC celebrated its 40th anniversary.
 To mark the occasion it produced and published Alumni Stories, 40 Years of Kimmage DSC.

+Transfer to Maynooth University

+In July 2018, the academic and professional training programmes of Kimmage DSC were transferred to a newly established Department of International Development at Maynooth University, Ireland's first third level department of this kind.

+Conclusion

+The company formerly known as Kimmage DSC changed its name to the Shanahan Research Group (SRG), which continued to operate from Kimmage Manor, supporting doctoral research in international development.
+SRG completed a voluntary winding down process in early 2022, following successful completion of the doctoral studies of several fellows.